okta/okta-sdk-dotnet/docs/CustomizationApi.md

 Upload the Favicon

-Updates the favicon for your theme
+Uploads and replaces the favicon for the theme

 ### Example
 ```csharp